2ndQuadrant/pglogical/docs/README.md

 relationships for each.
 There is no way to configure replication for all databases in a PostgreSQL install at once.

-### PRIMARY KEY required
+### PRIMARY KEY or REPLICA IDENTITY required

-`UPDATE`s and `DELETE`s cannot be replicated for tables that lack a `PRIMARY KEY`.
+`UPDATE`s and `DELETE`s cannot be replicated for tables that lack a `PRIMARY KEY` or other valid replica identity such as using an index, which must be unique, not partial, not deferrable, and include only columns marked NOT NULL.
 Replication has no way to find the tuple that should be updated/deleted since there is no unique identifier.
+`REPLICA IDENTITY FULL` is not supported yet.

 ### Only one unique index/constraint/PK